bobpeulen/oci_postgresql/postgis/README.md

-# Integrated Geoserver and PostGIS using OCI Database with PostgreSQL
+# Integrate Geoserver and PostGIS using OCI Database with PostgreSQL

 # Prequisites
 - Ran on Oracle Linux 9 in public subnet, same VCN as the PostgreSQL database